Abdalah98/Abdalah98/README.md

 -  Of lovers swift and great love of this language  🧑🏻‍💻.
 -  everyday learn a new feature 🧑🏻‍💻.
-- ⚡ Fun fact: I love coding with swift  🧑🏻‍💻.
+- ⚡ Fun fact: I love coding with swift & SwiftUI 🧑🏻‍💻.
 - 🤔 I’m looking for help to get a job

 <hr/>